 Work from the highest surfaces down to lowest surfaces

-You must always dust higher surfaces first.
+You should always dust the highest surfaces first and work your way down towards the floor.
 This is to ensure that you don’t dust onto surfaces that you’ve already cleaned.

 Work either clockwise - or anti-clockwise - around the room to ensure that you clean all surfaces.
 Using a methodical approach like this helps to make sure that no areas get missed.